 Within the application process, you'll have to prove all of the above things.
 Legal marriage is usually the easiest to prove, by simply providing a copy of your marriage certificate—though people who get married outside the U.S. sometimes have a little trouble, because U.S. Citizenship and Immigration Services (USCIS) usually demands that the certificate come from a government office, rather than a church, a ship's captain, or some other nongovernmental place.

 To show that the marriage is the real thing, you'll have to provide copies of documents such as joint bank statements, children's birth certificates, photos of the wedding and afterwards, love letters, and more.

-To qualify for any type of visa or a green card, every immigrant must show that he or she is "admissible" (for instance, does not have a long criminal record or a communicable disease like tuberculosis).
-For more about this topic, see When the U.S. Can Keep You Out.
+To qualify for any type of visa or a green card, every immigrant must show that he or she is "admissible" (for instance, does not have a criminal record or a communicable disease like tuberculosis).
+For more about this topic, see Inadmissibility: When the U.S. Can Keep You Out.

 How and where the immigrant applies for a green card depends on a number of factors, including who he or she is marrying, where the immigrant is now, and, if he or she is in the U.S., whether he or she got there legally.
 For details on these matters, and help completing the application forms, assembling the appropriate documents, and having a successful interview, see Nolo's other articles on Marriage-Based Green Cards or get Fiancé & Marriage Visas: A Couple's Guide to U.S. Immigration, by Ilona Bray (Nolo).